anirudhsnayak/FTC-SimulatorDemonstration/README.md

 # SimulatorDemonstration
 This is the code that was used for the Unity Simulator demonstration in the SDFTC workshop on January 24, 2021.

-Note that this code is mainly for conceptual purposes, as it requires the usage of corresponding code in Unity.
+This code requires the usage of corresponding code in Unity, an example of which can be found at https://github.com/anirudhsnayak/UnitySimulatorClient.